top of page

 San Francisco on 35mm

-This color and black & white film is from my most recent trip (at the end of March 2023) - along with the film, I developed the sense that this city is where I want to make my next home.
-On my last day, I booked a catamaran ride around the bay, at the last minute; despite the boat holding up to 97, only five people showed up.
-I happily braved the winds, had the bow to myself, befriended the crew, and requested my favorite sweepingly cinematic classic rock song (Wooden Ships, by Crosby, Stills, and Nash) to really lean into the new sense of place and adventure.
+San Francisco was cinematic and full of adventure: intentional and unintentional: on my last day, I booked a catamaran ride around the bay, at the last minute; despite the boat holding up to 97, only five people showed up.
+I happily braved the winds, had the bow to myself, befriended the crew, and requested my favorite sweepingly cinematic classic rock song (Wooden Ships, by Crosby, Stills, and Nash) to really lean into the new sense of place and time.

 NYC and Philly